exasol/public-knowledgebase/README.md

 ## Limitations
 Please keep in mind the following limitations when creating or modifying KB articles:
 1. Images must not be larger than 1 MB.
-2. Do not include the < or > symbol in your Markdown.
-If you need to use the symbols, use "\&lt;" or "\%gt;" instead to represent those characters
+1. Do not include the < or > symbols in your Markdown in plaintext parts of the article.
+If you need to use the symbols, use "\&lt;" or "\%gt;" instead to represent those characters.
+1. Symbols < or > should, however, be used inside code blocks (triple ticks) and code inlines (single ticks).
-3. Use \<br /> instead of \<br>
+1. Use \<br /> instead of \<br>
-4. Article should contain only one level 1 header (starting from a single hash sign #).
+1. Article should contain only one level 1 header (starting from a single hash sign #).
 The content starting from the second hash sign will not be rendered in Salesforce Knowledgebase.
-5. Tables need to be separated from the surrounding text by at least one blank line from above and below.
+1. Tables need to be separated from the surrounding text by at least one blank line from above and below.

 ## Exasol Styles